simran2296/sims_featureScheduler_runs3.4/too/README.md

 too.py has initial update of old ToO simulations.
 Checks different ToO rates and two follow up strategies.
+Rates of 5, 10, 100 events per year. followups of:
+1) gz, gz 1 hour later
+4) gz, gz 1 hour later, gz 2 hours later, gz 4 hours later.
+(note z is always available, one of u and y will not be available)

+Also run the ignore variant that doesn't try to count the ToO observations as part of the regular survey.

-~~Assumes all ToO events have a 6.5 degree radius search area.~~
+~~Assumes all ToO events have a 6.5 degree radius search area (132 sq deg).~~

 Only attempt to follow ToO events that are within our regular footprint.
 Give up if the event is over 3 days old.